gipsi/web-essentials/README.markdown

 # What is this?

-This is currated collection of styles and components to allow you to quickly create high quality webpages and apps.
+This is curated collection of styles and components to allow you to quickly create high quality webpages and apps.

 # Running the Styleguide

-## Prerequisits
+## Prerequisites

 One needs to have these installed first: